cs2113-f24/cs2113-f24.github.io/j-units/other_languages.md

     arrayString += array[i] + "#";
 System.out.println(arrayString);
 ```
-Even something as simple as adding an element to the end of an array is different between these two languages, in terms of syntax:
+Even something as simple as adding an element to the end of an array is different between these two languages, in terms of syntax.
+For example, in python you might do:

 ```python
 intList = [1, 2, 3]